aws-samples/amazon-k8s-node-drainer/README.md

 enabled, if your endpoint only has private access enabled then you must modify the `template.yml` file to ensure the lambda function is running in the correct VPC and subnet.

+This lambda can also be used against a non-EKS kubernetes cluster, reading a kubeconfig file from an S3 bucket specified by the KUBE\_CONFIG\_BUCKET and KUBE\_CONFIG\_OBJECT environment variables.
+If CLUSTER\_NAME is not passed as an environment variable then IAM authenticator signatures will also not be added to kubernetes API requests.
+At present no example for this is provided.

 Below is a brief explanation of the folder structure of the project:

 ```bash